 Internship is defined as intensive and independent fieldwork experience that occurs concurrently with dissertation research.
 It typically follows proposal defense and comprehensives.
 The internship should bear a clear and articulated relationship to student's interests and doctoral program aims and teachings.
 It is at least one semester long.
 Site, hours and supervisory contract will be negotiated by the student, the internship instructor and appropriate personnel site supervisors.

-PSYC 9999 Dissertation 0/0/9
+PSYC 9999 Dissertation 0/0/1-9

-Prerequisite: Doctoral Student or Permission of Instructor Student enrolls in PSYC 9999 each semester after completing comprehensives and coursework.
-(Required)
+Student enrolls in PSYC 9999 each semester after completing comprehensives and coursework.
+Required Variable credit up to 9 hours.